pepperize/cdk-organizations/API.md

 | [`ALL`](#pepperizecdkorganizationsfeaturesetall) | In addition to all the features supported by the consolidated billing feature set, the management account can also apply any policy type to any member account in the organization. |

 ---

+Specifies the feature set supported by the new organization.

+Each feature set supports different levels of functionality.

 > https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#feature-set